mrabarnett/mrab-regex/README.rst

 Reverse searching
 ^^^^^^^^^^^^^^^^^

-Searches can now work backwards:
+Searches can also work backwards:

 .. sourcecode:: python